adadgio/DoctrineDQLBundle/README.md

 public function findBy(array $where = array(), array $orderBy = array(), $limit = null, $offset) {
     $builder = $this->createQueryBuilder('e');
     $builder->leftJoin('e.friends', 'f')

-    // killer feature.
-No options resolver or if...then(s) !
+    // killer feature, no options resolver or if...then(s) !
     $builder = (new Where('e', $where))->digest($builder);

     // order by statements